Withdrawal from NATO: Iceland

-A 2022 Gallup poll showed that 75% of Icelanders supported the country's NATO membership, 9% were opposed to it, and 16% were unsure.
+A Gallup poll taken in April 2025 showed that 71% of Icelanders supported the country's NATO membership, while 12% where opposed.

 Montenegro

 Several political parties in Montenegro, including New Serb Democracy and the Democratic People's Party, oppose NATO membership.
-The 2020 Montenegrin parliamentary election resulted in a victory for these parties for the first time in thirty years.
+The 2020 Montenegrin parliamentary election resulted in a victory for these parties for the first time in 30 years.
 However, these parties did not formally pursue withdrawal upon taking office.

+North Macedonia

+The left-wing Levica party supports withdrawal of North Macedonia from NATO.

 Netherlands

-The general consensus about the foreign and defence policy of the Netherlands is being a member of the alliance.
-Its membership is supported by all five main establishment parties in the Staten-General; the conservative-liberal VVD, the social-democratic PvdA, the christian-democrat CDA, right-wing populist PVV, and social-liberal D66.
-Other parties are supportive but would like to reform the alliance such as the green-socialist GroenLinks.
+The Dutch consensus about foreign and defence policy is to remain a member of the alliance.
+Its membership is supported by all five main establishment parties in the Staten-General; the conservative-liberal VVD, the social-democratic PvdA, the Christian-democrat CDA, right-wing populist PVV, and social-liberal D66.
+Other parties are supportive but would like to reform the alliance, such as the green-socialist GroenLinks.
 While the far-right populist Forum voor Democratie supports NATO membership, it was reported by the investigative show Zembla that privately the party's leader Thierry Baudet would like the Netherlands to leave NATO and align the country's foreign policy with Russia.